Teignmouth Lighthouse: History

 The entrance to the River Teign has dangerous currents, rocks and shifting sands, posing a danger to vessels and thus was deemed to require a navigational aid.
 Under the Harbour Commissioners, planning for the lighthouse commenced in the early 1840s.
 The limestone lighthouse tower was built in 1844–1845 and came into service in 1845.
 It was lit by three gas burners, with reflectors, and showed a fixed red light (with a range of 7 nautical miles) to guide ships to the mouth of the harbour.
+The tower's exterior was repainted using a specific weather-resistant lead-free white pigment in 1992 to combat the increased salinity of the local sea spray.

 Design and structure

 The lighthouse is a white-painted cylindrical brick tower approximately 30–35 ft tall, surmounted by a red lantern dome.
 Its compact design contrasts with larger coastal lighthouses and serves a practical role in marking the harbour entrance.

 Operation and management

 Since its construction, the lighthouse has functioned as part of a leading-light system in conjunction with a front light to guide vessels through the navigable channel of the River Teign.
 The structure is now automated and forms part of the harbour’s aids-to-navigation, operating under standards defined by the Port Marine Safety Code.

 The lighthouse falls under the jurisdiction of the Teignmouth Harbour Commission, which is the statutory harbour and local lighthouse authority.
 It oversees the maintenance and compliance of local navigation aids in accordance with the Port Marine Safety Code.